kkuchta/TSpell/README.md

 type ResultType2 = SomeType<void>
 ```

 Finally, typescript allows some fancy type shenanigans (to use the technical type-theory terminology) using the `infer` keyword in template strings.
-Use `SomeGeneric extends `foo\${Rest} ? ... : ...` as a type conditional and it'll evaluate the true branch only if SomeGeneric is a string literal type that starts with the string 'foo'.
+Use `SomeGeneric extends `foo\${infer Rest}` ? ... : ...` [as a type conditional](https://www.typescriptlang.org/play?ts=4.1.0-dev.20200915#code/C4TwDgpgBAyg9gWwgFXBAPPJBxCA7CAJwEsBjAPigF5ZEJcCTSoIAPYfAEwGcoADAGZw4AEgDexPAKJQAShG7AAvnygB+foQXAq4+YpVQAXFABEnYpzwByYFAQBDYKQAWUIXFMAoLwHpfcgpwADYAbgpQwHCRLtCKJHgA5lDBxByEDsGRaFDWWopUHtZeoJCB3ACuwcCokACM1LRItRimHgBGDoSm5D7+5SHhvFExccAJyanpmdll5pY2do7Obh7epdD6VTVoAEyNWCho6KbtxABenec9QA) and it'll evaluate the true branch only if SomeGeneric is a string literal type that starts with the string 'foo'.

 Oh, and finally-finally, types can be recursive.
-If you want to make a type that's a repeatedly-nested array of number, try:
+If you want to make a type that's a repeatedly-nested array of number (because you were poorly-brought-up), try:

 ```typescript
 type SomeType = [number, SomeType | [number]] const x: SomeType = [1, [2, [3]]] // type checks cleanly
 ```

 So, back to English.
 Let's say a valid english sentence is a bunch of valid words like 'cat' and 'dog' and 'falafel' strung together by connectors like spaces and periods.
-Let's also ignore the wailing and gnashing of teeth sure to be coming out of any english teacher reading the previous sentence.
+Let's also ignore the wailing and gnashing of teeth sure to be coming out of any english teacher reading this paragraph.

-Now, assuming there are are only two words, 'dog' and 'cat, we can define a sentence like:
+Now, assuming there are are only two words, 'dog' and 'cat (and I can't really imagine why you'd need any other words), we can define a sentence in pseudocode like:

 valid_sentence = ('dog' or 'cat') + ' ' + (valid_sencence or nothing).